• Red House Interior

 Benjamin Britten was one of the greatest composers of the twentieth century.
 He wrote a vast amount of incredible music and wanted everyone to enjoy it – professional and amateur musicians, music enthusiasts, children and families.

+The farmhouse, nestled in a beautiful five-acre garden, is home to their collections and archive, alongside a gallery space, museum shop and refreshments.
 Visitors can explore Britten and Pears' house, with its classic 1950s/60s interiors with a mix of formal and cosy and an eclectic range of books, art, and furniture.
 The large garden reflects their tastes in flowers and plants are for wandering around and enjoying the peace and quiet of this beautiful corner of Suffolk.

-The Red House archive is home to Britten and Pears’ music manuscripts, papers, rare books and art collection.
+The Red House Archive is home to Britten and Pears’ music manuscripts, papers, rare books and art collection.
 It is open by appointment for anyone to visit and is the most complete composer archive in the world.
 As well as the manuscript scores of almost all Britten’s works – from his earliest childhood right up to his death – it contains working papers, letters, costume designs, set designs and set models, and an extensive collection of programmes.

 There is level access across the site and accessible toilets and Blue Badge parking available.
 The Composition studio and upper rooms of the house are accessed by stairs only.
 Illustrative films are available upon request.

-Free wifi Dog friendly Wheelchair Accessible
+Free wifi Dog friendly Wheelchair Accessible Premium Membership

 Attraction name: